phnmnl/container-rnmr/README.md

 This should only be 20 to 40 words, hopefully a single sentence.
 -->

-rNMR: open source software for identifying and quantifying metabolites in NMR spectra.
+open source software for identifying and quantifying metabolites in NMR spectra.

 ## Description